 Growing up, I always felt bad or wrong; for the way I thought, the way I felt, how I could never seem to control my emotions, for even existing.
 I was afraid of everyone and everything, myself included.
 I never felt like I measured up or like I truly mattered.
 I questioned every decision I made to a painful degree and I was trapped by fear.
-I carried that with me through early childhood, my adolescent years and teen years and all through adulthood.
+I carried that with me through early childhood, my adolescence and teen years, and all through adulthood.
 Gradually that fear turned into anger and I couldn’t seem to move past it.
 Whenever times got tough, which seemed to be a lot during those days, my go to emotion was anger, but underneath that?
 Incredible feelings of fear, insecurity and unworthiness.
-Every time things got rough, I reverted back to that little girl who either froze with fear or lashed out in anger or hid herself from the world.
+Every time things got rough, I reverted back to that little girl who either froze with fear, lashed out in anger or hid herself from the world.

 A few years back, I went through some pretty big life changes.
 Changes that really challenged who I was as a person and as a woman.
 As I was going through these major life changes, I realized that much of the life I was living, many of the decisions I was making were based solely in fear and anger.
 I was impulsive, irrational, deceitful and I seriously lacked trust.
-For years, I thought I was a kind, polite and trusting person.
+For years, I thought I was a kind, polite and open person.
 I was none of those things.
 In actuality, I was afraid, angry and lonely.
-I viewed the world through eyes that, at every turn, saw people (women) I could never measure up to.
+I viewed the world through eyes that, at every turn, saw people (women specifically) I could never measure up to.
 I was stunted.
 I was stuck and I didn’t know how to get unstuck.
-As a result, I isolated myself from as many people (women) as I could.
+As a result, I isolated myself as often as I could.
 I may have been present physically, but emotionally, I was closed off.
 The circle I’d drawn around myself was small, tiny really.
 Actually about the size of a cheerio.
 How incredibly lonely.

 I wanted to understand why I was the way I was.
 When I realized my entire life was ruled by fear, that I was using anger as a protective shield and that I’d drawn my circle so small that there was only enough room for me (I’d even gotten rid of my cat because I didn’t trust I could take care of him), I knew I had to get some clarity.
 I knew I needed to make space to find out where, when and why I’d become this woman.
 I had to be curious about a subject I’d never had any interest in before; ME.